 1. Tsinghua University

-Tsinghua University is among the best English-taught universities in Asia and is dubbed one of the world’s top-rated public research universities in Beijing, China.
-Established in 1911, this old university has a long history of shaping the academic and industry of China by providing high-quality tertiary education and groundbreaking research.
-Tsinghua is the country’s center for excellence in various disciplines, mainly engineering and computer science.
-However, it also has a significant reputation in politics, business, academia, and culture.
-The university has produced many notable alumni in these fields, including the 2013 elected president of the People’s Republic of China, Xi Jin Ping, who graduated with a chemical engineering degree.
+Tsinghua University is among the best English-taught universities in Asia and is one of China’s leading public research universities in Beijing.
+Established in 1911, the university has a long history of shaping China’s academic and industrial development through high-quality tertiary education and research.
+Tsinghua is especially well known for engineering and computer science, while also having a strong reputation in politics, business, academia, and culture.
+Its notable alumni include Xi Jinping, who studied chemical engineering at Tsinghua from 1975 to 1979 and became President of the People’s Republic of China in 2013.

 2. Hong Kong University